Judge & Congressman

 Elizabeth R. became the wife of John R. Campbell;

-Martha B., of Hepburn McClure
+Martha B., of Hepburn McClure;

 Catharine G., of Henry White;